 An Earth Day lecture by the Massachusetts Secretary of Energy and Environmental Affairs Matthew A. Beaton will be offered on Wednesday, April 25, at 1 p.m. in the Sheehan Hall Multipurpose Room.

-After the lecture, the third annual Neighborhood Cleanup will be taking place beginning at 2 p.m. from the May Street Building.
+The day after the lecture, April 26, the third annual Neighborhood Cleanup will be taking place beginning at 2 p.m. from the May Street Building.
 Along with the staff of Office of Sustainability, volunteers will be cleaning up in the areas around the Chandler/May Street intersection.
 Volunteers will get a free t-shirt and pizza after the cleanup.
 Sign up at firstname.lastname@example.org.

 To conclude the April portion of Earth Month, the E-Waste and Shred Collection Day will be held on Friday, April 27, from 7:30 a.m. to 1 p.m. on the first floor of the WSU parking garage.
 This is an “almost free” electronics collection and shredding event for all students, faculty, and staff.
 The only items that require a fee to dispose of are old-style TVs and CRT computer monitors, at 25 cents per pound.
 Flat-panel TVs and monitors are free.
 Anything with a plug will be accepted EXCEPT air conditioners, microwaves, dehumidifiers, white goods (refrigerators, stoves, washers, dryers etc.), and fluorescent and CFL bulbs.